axyoung/axyoung.github.io/projects.md

 ## Intel Devcloud with Artificial Intelligence

 Intel DevCloud with Artificial Intelligence is my OSU capstone project.
-I am working on this project with a team of 5 other students, and we will continue working on the project through Winter and Spring term.
-Here is a quick summary of what our team is working on:
+I worked on this project with a team of 5 other students over the course of three terms.
+Here is a quick summary of what our team worked on:

 This is an open-ended project where our team has to search for an appropriate application of Artificial Intelligence to further research and develop training and inference models with Intel Devcloud’s built-in tools.
 The overall idea behind our project is testing the viability of students using cloud tools like the Intel DevCloud for artificial intelligence and machine learning projects.
-Through the course of the first sprint, our group has essentially chosen a deepfake detection challenge (potentially mask-detection) as our starting point for our project.
+Our group has chosen a deepfake detection challenge as our starting point for our project.
 With this challenge, the long-term goal will be to create inference models that can detect whether or not a video is a deepfake using two different algorithms.
 We will then be able to compare the two algorithms and see which one is more effective.

-While I am very excited for this project, we are currently finishing up the design and planning of our work and will not have any complete deliverables until February 2022.
-With this in mind, I am not currently going to share any of the work I have done, but I will be updating this in the future.
+In addition to working with Artificial Intelligence in Intel DevCloud, a large portion of the project was to create an interactive web-app that could connect to and fetch Deepfake Detection Results from Intel DevCloud in real time.
+This web-app was presented and shared during OSU's engineering expo.

+Our groups final git repo includes instructions for testing out our project yourself, as well as ideas for future improvement: [https://github.com/OSU-AI-with-Intel-DevCloud](https://github.com/OSU-AI-with-Intel-DevCloud).

 ## Advanced-Web-Development Final - Muvi